robert4213/Partitional-Memory-Sharing-Project/README.md

 # Partitional-Memory-Sharing-Project
 Front end for this project.
-Including a web UI
+Including a web UI and a middleware to send/receive files in multiple chunks simultaneously.

 ## Command In Root
 All Download Files may store in root/Info